I will show you how to use pretty spring flowers to create centerpieces and vignettes.

 Spring flowers represent the end of a long and dreary winter weather!

-Even if it’s a bit early to be finding these blooms in your garden, many of them are readily available in grocery stores and garden centers making it easy for you to add spring cheer to your home right now.
+Even if it’s a bit early to be finding these blooms in your garden, many of them are readily available in grocery stores and garden centers making it easy for you to add bright spring cheer to your home right now.

-Don’t hide your teacups in the cabinet.
+Don’t hide your lovely teacups in the cabinet.
 Pull them out and fill them with beautiful tulips!
 If you don’t already have any pretty teacups, check local thrift stores.

-Wrap tin cans or containers from the dollar store with pretty wrapping paper and fill with spring flowers.
+Wrap tin cans or containers from the dollar store with pretty wrapping paper and fill with bright spring flowers.
 Group them together for high impact!